team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/scenario-issue.md

 You MUST keep the "Details" section and these Instructions.

-You MUST write above these Instructions.
+You MUST write before these Instructions.

 In this section, you MUST explain the scenario.